 The GHG Emissions Accounting Table (GEAT) will show the POU's projected annual GHG emissions in million metric tons of carbon dioxide equivalent (Mmt CO_2e) attributed to each generation resource in the POU's portfolio.
 In this table, emission intensities expressed in units of metric tons of carbon dioxide equivalent per megawatt-hour (mt CO_2e/MWh) are assigned to each generator in a POU's portfolio.
-These units are then multiplied by values reported in the EBT to arrive at annual GHG emissions for each resource and total amount of GHG emissions for the utility's portfolio.
+This value is then multiplied by values reported in the EBT to arrive at annual GHG emissions for each resource and total amount of GHG emissions for the utility's portfolio.
+If this calculation does not represent resource GHG emissions (GHG intensities changing over time, for example), then overwrite the formula and provide actual GHG emissions for each year.

-A POU may develop emissions intensities and use them for its utility-owned generation.
+A POU may develop emissions intensities and use them for their utility-owned generation.
 All energy procured that cannot be tracked back to a specific generation source will be assigned an emission intensity of 0.428 Mt CO2e/MWh, consistent with the value used by CARB for unspecified power imported from out of state.
 The utility may also develop and use emissions intensities for generic gas-fired generation additions to its portfolio.
 These values must be consistent with the performance and fuel consumption of new resources designed to be economical for the dispatch profile of the resource.

 The table distinguishes between supply resources that provide RPS-eligible energy and those that do not.
-This has been done to simplify the joint completion of the EBT, RPT, and GEAT.
+This has been done to facilitate the joint completion of the EBT, RPT, and GEAT.